simonvh/gimmemotifs-manuscript/manuscript.md

 non-redundant (i.e., similar motifs are grouped together), yet as complete as possible (i.e., covers a wide variety of TFs).
-To establish a quantitative measure of database quality, we evaluated how well motifs from different databases can classify ChIP-seq peaks from background sequences using the GimmeMotifs tool `gimme roc`.
-We downloaded ChIP-seq peaks from ReMap 2018 [@LBF5EBTh], and selected all TFs with at least 1,000 peaks.
+To establish a quantitative measure of database quality, we evaluated how well motifs from different databases can classify ChIP-seq peaks from background sequences.
+In this benchmark, we used randomly selected genomic sequence as background.
+The following databases were included in our comparison: JASPAR 2018 vertebrate [@XrrO63jn], SwissRegulon [@WubLhyiX], Homer [@14naBuW39], Factorbook [@YuvogFWT], the ENCODE motifs from Kheradpour et al.
-When a data set contained more than 5,000 peaks we randomly selected 5,000 peaks for the analysis.
-We then evaluated 8 motif databases to test how well they could distinguish peaks from random genomic sequences.
-We included
-the following databases: JASPAR 2018 vertebrate [@XrrO63jn], SwissRegulon [@WubLhyiX], Homer [@14naBuW39], Factorbook [@YuvogFWT], the ENCODE motifs from Kheradpour et al.
 [@jUNvk96Q], HOCOMOCO [@1FStCACaF], the RSAT
 clustered motifs [@Pfmfeewp] and the IMAGE motif database created by Madsen et al. [@X6uuBgy].
 We compared these databases to the non-redundant vertebrate motif database included with GimmeMotifs (v5.0, see Methods).

+As a reference data set we downloaded all
+ChIP-seq peaks from ReMap 2018 [@LBF5EBTh], and selected the TFs with at least 1,000 peaks.
+When there were more than 5,000 peaks for a TF we randomly selected 5,000 peaks for the analysis.

+We then evaluated the eight motif databases to test how well they could discriminate TF peaks from random genomic sequences using the GimmeMotifs tool `gimme roc`.
+This tool calculates a range of performance metrics to compare motif quality.
+For each TF and motif database combination we selected the single best performing motif, depending on the metric under consideration.

-Figure 1A shows distribution of the ROC AUC (area under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
+Figure 1A shows distribution of the
+ROC AUC (area
+under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
+The ROC curve plots the fraction of true positives (TPR, or sensitivity) against the fraction of false positives (FPR, or 1 - specificity).
+The ROC AUC value will generally range from 0.5 (no improvement on random guessing)to 1.0 (perfect classifier).
 There is generally a wide distribution of ROC AUCs.
 For some factors, such as ELK1, CTCF, CBFB and MYOD1, peaks are relatively easy to classify using a single PFM motif.
-Other factors don't have peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CD2 for example.
+Other factors do not have peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CD2 for example.

 ![**Figure 1**: Benchmark of transcription factor motif databases.
 **A)** Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
 For all TFs 5,000 peaks were compared to background regions using each motif database.
-The boxplot shows the The ROC AUC of the best motif per database for all TFs.
+The boxplot shows the the ROC AUC of the best motif per database for all TFs.
+Every point in this plot is based on one TF ChIP-seq peak set.
-**B)** Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v4.0).
+**B)** Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v5.0).
 The same data is used as in **A)**.
 The X-axis represents the recall for the different databases, the Y-axis represents the recall for the GimmeMotifs vertebrate database.
 Differences of more than 0.025 are marked blue, and less then -0.025 red.
 ](content/images/figure_dbs.png)

 The difference in maximum ROC AUC between databases is on average not very